Copyright law of South Africa: Draft Intellectual Property Policy 2013

-South Africa internet users must be entitled to fair use rights such as making and distributing copies from electronic sources in reasonable numbers for educational and research purposes and using reasonable excerpts in commentary and criticism.”
+South Africa internet users must be entitled to fair use rights such as making and distributing copies from electronic sources in reasonable numbers for educational and research purposes and using reasonable excerpts in commentary and criticism.”The Draft Intellectual Property Policy never matured to a final policy and was replaced by the “Intellectual Property Policy of the Republic of South Africa Phase 1” that was published for comment in August 2017 and finalised in August 2018.
+That policy did not deal with copyright, but referred to copyright reform as an existing initiative that would be the subject of monitoring and evaluation.

 Intellectual Property Impact Assessment (2014)

-An assessment of the Intellectual Property Policy was commissioned for the Department of Trade Industry, conducted by Genesis Analytics, The report advocated for the incorporation of a general fair use provision, allowances for the utilisation of whole works for teaching without limitations to the types and forms of that utilisation, extending the copyright exceptions to all types of education, and removing restrictions on the number of copies for educational purposes that can be made of a work.
+An assessment of the Draft Intellectual Property Policy 2013 was commissioned for the Department of Trade & Industry, conducted by Genesis Analytics.
+Although the report has not been publicly released by either the Department of Trade & Industry or Genesis Analytics, two versions of the report are in circulation, one completed on 31 July 2014 and the other on 6 August 2014.
+Both were presented to the committee of the Western Cape Parliament that conducted hearings on the Copyright Amendment Bill, 2017, in March 2023.
+The version of the report dated 31 July 2014 advocated for the incorporation of a general "fair use" provision, allowances for the utilisation of whole works for teaching without limitations to the types and forms of that utilisation, extending the copyright exceptions to all types of education, and removing restrictions on the number of copies for educational purposes that can be made of a work.
+The later version of the report, completed on 6 August 2014, recommended improved exceptions for teaching, allowing parallel importation, and new statutory licences for reproduction and translation following the Appendix of the Berne Convention, but listed the introduction of "fair use" as a case that was ‘vague, poorly articulated or poorly evidenced’ and required further attention.